yeswolf/yeswolf.github.io/short_cv.md

 **[e-legion](https://www.e-legion.com/)** (June 2014 — September 2015)\
 **Project manager (mobile apps)**

-Managed several complex mobile projects as a project manager from the very first protype and up to the the final product published in stores.
+Managed several complex mobile projects as a project manager from the very first prototype and up to the final product published in stores.
 Built a predictable pre-sale and development processes, that increased project revenue a lot.

 **Goodwill Ltd** (February 2013 — January 2014)\
 **Team-lead (mobile apps)**

-Led mobile applications (food-dating apps for small crouds).
+Led mobile applications (food-dating apps for small crowds).
 Created a predictable development process, cut development costs in half.

 **[Fotostrana](https://fotostrana.ru/)** (February 2012 — October 2012)\
-**Product developer (Android appliction)**
+**Product developer (Android application)**

 Created Android version of Fotostrana dating app from scratch as a developer, marketing specialist, product manager and one-man-for-everything.
 Top-50 in "Social networks" and top-10 in Google Play results (in Russia)